Feature Matrix

 Q: Can Archbee or Scribe convert existing training videos into documentation?

-Q: Which tool is better for non-technical teams?
+Q: Which tool is better for non-technical users?

 Q: Is there a better alternative to both Archbee and Scribe?